Life Science

 Professor (RIKEN) Tahara, Tahei Functional molecular analysis Advanced spectroscopic measurements have been developed to study molecular functions and their mechanisms.
 In particular, we are advancing the elucidation of ultrafast dynamics using ultrashort femtosecond pulses, the study of liquid interfaces by nonlinear spectroscopy, and the observation of structural changes of biomolecules by single molecule spectroscopy.
 Chemistry

-Professor Nemoto, Naoto Biomolecule function Molecular Biophysics and Evolutionary Molecular Engineering: Creation of high-performance biopolymers through rapid molecular evolution in the laboratory and development of functional creation systems using nanotechnology.
+Professor Nemoto, Naoto Evolutionary Molecular Engineering Molecular Biophysics and Evolutionary Molecular Engineering: Creation of high-performance biopolymers through rapid molecular evolution in the laboratory and development of functional creation systems using nanotechnology.
 The research of evolutional engineering molecular design mainly on the peptide is carried out.
-Functional Materials Science
+Applied Chemistry

 Associate Professor Hatano, Ken Biomolecule function Development of inhibitors against pathogens by sugar chain cluster compounds in which functional sugar chains are integrated on the surface of dendritic molecules branched from silicon, and basic research on silicon bridgehead compounds and silicon mono-periodic heteroatom hybrid polymers.
-Functional Materials Science
+Applied Chemistry

 Associate Professor Fujimori, Atsuhiro Biomolecule function Structural control of functionally oriented molecular organization and its analysis.
 In particular, the formation of two-dimensional molecular films of comb polymers, aluminosilicates, and charge-transfer complexes, the construction of their layer structures, and precise molecular orientation analysis.
 In addition, elucidation of the interaction between these organization and biological materials such as enzymes and proteins.
-Functional Materials Science
+Applied Chemistry

 Associate Professor Homma, Shunji process engineering Computational fluid dynamics, computational transport phenomena, and nuclear chemical engineering: Numerical analysis of free interface flows such as jets and droplets.
 Numerical analysis of the transport phenomena at the interface.
 Computations of coating.
 Study of the spent fuel reprocessing process.
 Applied Chemistry